davideicardi/live-plugin-manager/README.md

 `live-plugin-manager` is a Node.js module that allows you to install, uninstall and load any node package at runtime from npm registry.

-My main goal is to allow a Node.js application to be extensible at runtime by installing plugins.
-For example you can recreate a Wordpress like experience and allow your users to extend your application with custom modules.
+My main goal is to allow any application to be easily extensible by installing and running any node package at runtime, without deployments or server customization.
+You can basically allow your users to decide what plugin/extension to install.

 Main features are:

+- Install and run Node packages at runtime (no deployment)
-- Install plugins from npm registry (private or public)
+- Install from npm registry (private or public)
-- Install plugins from filesystem
+- Install from filesystem
-- Update plugins
+- Update/uninstall
 - Most Node.js packages can be installed
   - No special configuration are required extension points
   - See Known limitations